-• being available to provide advice on specific issues or to provide more active advisory participation in the selection and appointment process.
+- making available a template for a request for proposal process, including a model service agreement for audit services - being available to provide advice on specific issues or to provide more active advisory participation in the selection and appointment process

 We require that governing boards of government organizations include provisions for the appropriate involvement of the Auditor General in the service agreements with their financial statement auditors.
 We also recommend selection criteria based largely on auditor capability, audit strategy and price.